Nauja/kanjidb/README.md

 }
 ```

-You can read more about the `kanjistream` plugin and its configuration [here](https://kanjidb.readthedocs.io/en/latest/plugins.html#kanjistream).
+You can read more about the `kanjidic2` plugin and its configuration [here](https://kanjidb.readthedocs.io/en/latest/plugins.html#kanjidic2).

+## Running a REST API

+Now we will run a local server with a REST API allowing us to fetch kanjis informations
+from generated `db.json` file.

+WIP

 ## Running samples